svaidyans/Digital_Twin/README.md

   <img src="images/Digital%20Twin%20Value%20Chain.png" width="100%"></img>
 </p>

+Let us look at some of the commercial and FOSS (free, open source) offerings in the Digital Twin space.

 ### Basic Maths

 If you are interested in the basic maths behind quantum computing, check it out here: